ryanspletzer/ServiceBusForWindowsServerDsc/README.md

   securing TLS connections.
   Do not provide this certificate if you are providing CertificateAutoGenerationKey for auto generation of certificates.
+* **$FarmCertificateSubject**: Represents the subject of the certificate that is used for securing TLS connections.
+  Do not provide this certificate if you are providing CertificateAutoGenerationKey for auto generation of certificates.
 * **FarmDNS**: The DNS prefix (alias) that is mapped to all server farm nodes.
   This cmdlet is used when an administrator registers a server farm.
   The server farm node value is returned when you call the